 We are one of only three Cambridge colleges for mature students, so everyone here is at least 21.
-We admit the most postgraduates in Cambridge as well as around 200 undergraduates every year.
+We admit the most postgraduates in Cambridge and have around 200 undergraduates at any one time.
 And we are proudly multinational, with students from more than 80 countries.
 Everyone at Hughes has arrived by a different route, with a different background, and brings different experiences, strengths and stories to their studies.
 That’s what makes life here so varied and fulfilling.

 The gates to our Gresham Court accommodation were sculpted by a well-known architectural blacksmith – the 117 marigolds represent all the different countries that our students have come from.
 We are very proud of our diversity.

 You can find out more and hopefully be inspired by some of our students who wanted share their own journeys to Cambridge, their research, why they chose Hughes Hall, and their experiences of the College: Meet our students.

 Hughes Hall is an oasis of calm and tranquillity right in the heart of Cambridge providing a relaxing and stimulating environment for your studies and research.
 Our College buildings run alongside the University’s Cricket Ground and around the corner is lively Mill Road, known for its cafes, restaurants, bars, vintage clothes, and international supermarkets.
 We are halfway between the railway station and market square, a 10-minute bike ride from most university departments, and 5 minutes from punting on the river Cam, and Midsummer Common’s famous cows.

 You can find out more on our location and accommodation pages.
 This links to a University platform that enables you to find the Colleges on a map, as well as other city and University landmarks: www.virtualtour.study.cam.ac.uk.